-1.2 KeY for First-Order Proving
+1.2 KeY for First Order Proving

-If one forgets about modal operators, Java Card DL is a sorted first order predicate logic and, thus, proofs can also performed in that logic within the KeY system.
+If one forgets about modal operators, JavaCardDL is a sorted first order predicate logic and, thus, proofs can also performed in that logic within the KeY system.

-Due to the fact that the KeY system is optimised for software verification purposes and not for general first-order proofs, proofs that are likely to be conducted automatically in other proof system, may not be closed in KeY.
+Due to the fact that the KeY system is optimised for software verification purposes and not for general first order proofs, proofs that are likely to be conducted automatically in other proof system, may not be closed in KeY.

-However, KeY carriers some advantages over such (highly efficient) totally automatic proof systems.
+However, KeY carriers some advantages over such (highly efficient) total automatic proof systems

-- The sequent calculus allows the user to understand any intermediate state of the proof the formulas are merely decomposed than drastically changed (like happens for instance for any resolution calculus) - Interaction and automatisation can be combined as the use wishes which allows to perform the few crucial steps manually and the remainder automatically. - If one (accidently or deliberately) tries to prove a formula which is not universally valid, one can propably read a counter example from an appropriately performed partial proof.
+- The sequent calculus allows the user to understand any intermediate state of the proof the formula is mere discomposed than drastically changed (like happens for instance for any resolution calculus) - Interaction and automatisation can be combined as the use wishes which allows ... - If one (accidently or deliberately) tries to prove a formula which is not universally valid, one can read a counter example from a appropriately performed partial proof.

-2 Using the KeY System
+2 Using the KeY-system